-The UTaNRMP will provide resources in terms of materials and technical support to Community Based Organization and Water users Associations (WUAs) through Project Coordinating Team (PCT) to help them implement civil works activities upon submission of acceptable proposals.
-The grants will be output-based and will be implemented according to the agreed Implementation Agreement between the CBO/WUA and UTaNRMP.
+The UTaNRMP will provide resources in terms of materials and technical support to Community Based Organization, Community Groups and Water users Associations (WUAs) through Project Coordinating Team (PCT) to help them implement civil works activities upon submission of acceptable proposals.
+The grants will be output-based and will be implemented according to the agreed implementation agreement between the CBO/WUA/Community Groups and UTaNRMP.

-The beneficiary CBO/WUAs will be required to contribute a minimum of 30% while the project will provide resources to a maximium70% depending on the project proposal.
-On exceptional cases upon application by the very vulnerable members of the community or projects that are public in nature (eg remedial works on hotpots), the project may support the activity up to 90%.
+The beneficiary CBOs/WUAs/ Community Groups will be required to contribute a minimum of 30% while the project will provide resources to a maximum 70% depending on the project proposal category.
+On exceptional cases upon application by the very vulnerable members of the community (e.g. youth groups, people who are physically challenged) or projects that are of public good in nature (e.g remedial works on hotpots, springs, boreholes, dams, shallow wells), the project will support the activity up to 90%.